willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 ![RC step circuit initialized to V0]({% link i/rc_step_alt1a.svg %}){: .centered :}{: height="160px" :}

 Both switches are thrown at the exact same moment.
-The one on the right opens, and the one on the left closes at $t = 0$.
+The switch on the right opens, and the one on the left closes at $t = 0$.
 Prior to $t = 0$ the voltage source on the right charges the capacitor up to $\text V_0$.
 {% endcapture %}{% include details.html %}

+## Model the circuit

-We start by modeling the circuit with a [KCL]({% link _articles/kirchhoffs-current-law.md %}) equation for the two currents flowing *out* of the top right node, then replace each current with the proper $i$-$v$ expression,
+We start by modeling the circuit with [Kirchhoff's Current Law]({% link _articles/kirchhoffs-current-law.md %}) for the two currents flowing *out* of the top right node, then replace each current with the proper $i$-$v$ expression,

 <p>
 $\begin{array}{cccc}